alexflint/process-isolation/README.md

     from process_isolation import import_isolated
     ````

-2. The process forked and the `sys` module was imported in the child process:
+2. A child process was forked off from the main python process and the
+   `sys` module was imported in that process:
     ```
     sys = import_isolated('sys')
     ```

-3. The parent process requested that the child process run `sys.stdout.write('Hello world\n')`:
+3. The main python process requested that the child process run
+    `sys.stdout.write('Hello world\n')`:
     ```
     sys.stdout.write('Hello world\n')
     ```